flodorner/spinningup/readme.md

 This repository is forked from the original OpenAI [spinningup repository](https://github.com/openai/spinningup) to implement changes required for the [State Augmented Contstrained RL](https://github.com/flodorner/Augmented_Constrained_RL), as well as the more robust adaptive entropy penalty for SAC.

 SpinningUp contains a code repo of the implementation of key Reinforcement Learning algorithms including Soft Actor-Critic, Proximal Policy Optimization and Twin Delayed DDPG used in [Augmented Contstrained RL](https://github.com/flodorner/Augmented_Constrained_RL) project.
-Visit [spinningup.openai.com](https://spinningup.openai.com)! for more informtaion on Spinning Up
+Visit [spinningup.openai.com](https://spinningup.openai.com) for more information on Spinning Up.

 ## Installation